 It is a profound and thorough study on Euripides’ material.

-It is, as well, as a proposal for a dance/theatre and sound approach that is, above all, a contemporary approach to a timeless and classical material.
+It is also a proposal for a dance/theatre and sound approach that is, above all, a contemporary approach to a timeless and classical material.

 *** Words are absent (except for those of the connecting texts).
 Instead, we used only sound and movement for our stage “text” language.